EtchedPixels/FUZIX/README.md

 	O_NDELAY, O_CLOEXEC, F_SETFL, F_DUPFD etc
 * Address validation checks on all syscall copies
 * Builds with a modern ANSI C compiler (SDCC)
+* Kernel boots on both Z80 and 6809
-* Core code can be built for 6809 and 6502 so should be far more portable
+* Core code can be built for Z80, 6809 and 6502 so should be far more portable
 * Core architecture designed to support building and maintaining multiple target machines without forking each one